gilcarmel/behavioral/README.md

 ![alt text](https://github.com/gilcarmel/behavioral/blob/master/sample_images/swerve.gif "Swerve!")

 To improve performance, I made three adjustments:
-* I collected more training data for sharp turns, to better distribute the steering angles in the training set.
+* Collected more training data for sharp turns, to better distribute the steering angles in the training set
-* I increased dropout from 0.2 to 0.4, to avoid overfitting to bad data that snuck into the training set
+* Increased dropout from 0.2 to 0.4, to avoid overfitting to bad data that snuck into the training set
-* I increased the number of epochs to 300 after noticing that accuracy was still improving after 100 epochs.
+* Increased the number of epochs to 300 after noticing that accuracy was still improving after 100 epochs.

 We these edits, the car was much less erratic, swerving less and staying closer to center lane.